aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 - Some notifications of security-impacting change actions
 - Slack notifies you of security events

-The following settings that were set up in the Standalone version are configured by ControlTower and Security Services Organizations support.
+The following settings that were set up in the Standalone version are configured by Control Tower and Security Services Organizations support.

 - API logging with CloudTrail
 - Recording configuration changes with AWS Config